 parent with more than one child knows that some sibling rivalry is inevitable.
 But what about when your child really acts out -- like when your almost

-Bottom line: Kids "act out" when they have big feelings they can't put into words.
+Kids "act out" when they have big feelings they can't put into words.
 So they act them out, to show you.
-If you want to change the behavior,
+If you want to change the behavior, help the child

-stop himself.
-What if he simply didn't care?
-That's a symptom that the child didn't care that his action would upset you, meaning right now he considers
+What if he simply didn't care what was right or wrong?
+That's a symptom that the child didn't care that his action would upset you, meaning right now he

-his connection to you less important than doing what he wants.
-It's a red flag that you need to do some work to rebuild your connection with him.
+considers his connection to you less important than doing what he wants.
+It's a red flag that you need to do some work to rebuild your connection with

 When a toddler goes so far as to pee on the baby, he's clearly having a hard time sharing you.
 This starts, of course, when the baby is born.
 Then there's

 usually a resurgence of open jealousy when the baby begins crawling and getting into the older child's things.

 But a sibling can be a renewed threat at any age.
 Think about it.
 Your child has to share the sometimes scare resource of your time and attention.
 A sibling

 means he gets less.
 We know there's still enough love to go around, but to him, sharing resources could even reduce his chances of survival.